s-vdg/s-vdg.github.io/content/event/reluctant-synchrony-breaking-in-hypernetworks/index.md

 ---
-title: Reluctant synchrony breaking in hypernetworks
+title: "Talk: Reluctant synchrony breaking in hypernetworks"
 abstract: "Interconnected real-world systems oftentimes contain non-pairwise interactions between agents referred to as higher order interactions.
   Countless works in recent years have highlighted how this structural feature